 A claimant must be an Australian resident (page 56), an SCV holder (page 56), or the holder of a specified temporary visa (page 56).
-The card is available to new Australian residents after 208 weeks in Australia as an Australian resident or 104 weeks in Australia as an SCV holder.
+A newly arrived resident's waiting period (page 55) of 208 weeks applies to claimants (104 weeks for SCV holders in Australia).
 Some exemptions may apply, including for people with a Family Tax Benefit child (page 56).